TomasAgustin95/TomasAgustin95/README.md

 ### Hi there 👋

-It's **Tomas Agustin**, a ✨ blockchain ✨ developer with a passion for decentralized technologies, specializing in sniper trading bots.
+It's **Tomas Agustin**, a ✨ blockchain ✨ developer with a passion for decentralized technologies, specializing in Networking API, Web3 and sniper trading bots.

 ### 🧐 More About Me: